 Personnel Services: Personnel costs have been split on the basis of FTE's in each business unit, as per the issued table guidance.
 These costs include Staff Welfare.
-However, any costs relating to Water Efficiency have been directly allocated to Retail.

 Legal & Property: A management estimate of time spent is used as a driver to split the costs for this area.